-The eponymous thorn itself is thought to be one of the most ancient hawthorns in England, possibly dating from the Thirteenth Century.
+The eponymous thorn itself is thought to be one of the most ancient hawthorns in England, possibly dating from the 13th century.
 In 1755 its girth was recorded as 9 feet 1 inch, but it has now decayed to a remnant of its former self.
 Even so, there is still something very appealing about this venerable shrub, which continues to grow each year and remains healthy.
 Superstition has it that the hawthorn grew from the staff of Joseph of Arimathea – a folk tale associated with other thorns around the country including at Glastonbury.

 NWT Hethel Old Thorn can be accessed about 300m down a public footpath from All Saints Church, which is 6km (3.75 miles) east of Wymondham.